TrevorMcFadden/Checkpoint/README.md

 <b>"The wisdom of the prudent is to think about his way, but the folly of fools is deceit" (Proverbs 14:8, WEB).</b>
 <br>
-Do you ever feel stressed, like you have so much on your plate?
+Do you ever feel that to-do lists these days are overly-complicated?
+Have you ever wished for a more simplier, easier to-do list?
 Try Checkpoint.
 Checkpoint is an open-source to-do list developed for the Universal Windows Platform (UWP) and written mostly in HTML.
 <br>
 <br>
 Features: